Milwaukee: Cityscape

 North–south streets are numbered, and east–west streets are named.
 However, north–south streets east of 1st Street are named, like east–west streets.
 The north–south numbering line is along the Menomonee River (east of Hawley Road) and Fairview Avenue/Golfview Parkway (west of Hawley Road), with the east–west numbering line defined along 1st Street (north of Oklahoma Avenue) and Chase/Howell Avenue (south of Oklahoma Avenue).
 This numbering system is also used to the north by Mequon in Ozaukee County, and by some Waukesha County communities.

 Milwaukee is crossed by Interstate 43 and Interstate 94, which come together downtown at the Marquette Interchange.
 The Interstate 894 bypass (which as of May 2015 also contains Interstate 41) runs through portions of the city's southwest side, and Interstate 794 comes out of the Marquette interchange eastbound, bends south along the lakefront and crosses the harbor over the Hoan Bridge, then ends near the Bay View neighborhood and becomes the "Lake Parkway" (WIS-794).

 One of the distinctive traits of Milwaukee's residential areas are the neighborhoods full of so-called Polish flats.
 These are two-family homes with separate entrances, but with the units stacked one on top of another instead of side-by-side.
 This arrangement enables a family of limited means to purchase both a home and a modestly priced rental apartment unit.
 Since Polish-American immigrants to the area prized land ownership, this solution, which was prominent in their areas of settlement within the city, came to be associated with them.

-The tallest building in the city is the U.S. Bank Center.